 For most of April 6, the opening day of Shiloh, Pond’s brigade marched and fought but suffered relatively light losses .
 By 4:00 p.m., they were the only Rebel infantry on the left flank, although the brigade numbered only 1,000 men.
 The 38th Tennessee, Crescent Regiment, and two cannons from the Alabama State Artillery were guarding Owl Creek Bridge and were drawn into the fighting at the Hornet’s Nest.

 At 4:30, Patrick Cleburne attacked into Cavalry field with four regiments and managed to scattered the Union forces there before being stopped by the 81st Ohio.
 At the same time, P.G.T.
 Beauregard sent Lieutenant Colonel Samuel Ferguson to Jones Field to take over Pond’s brigade.
 Ferguson was a recent West Point graduate and fire-eater.
 He was young, ambitious, and something of a trouble-maker.
-He likely embezzled money from the Mississippi Levee Board.
+He likely embezzled money from the Mississippi Levee Board after the war.
 On April 6 he was hungry for glory.

 Ferguson reported to Hardee, who ordered him to capture Battery D of the 1st Illinois Artillery, which was shelling Hardee’s men from Mulberry Field.
 The Alabama State Artillery and the 5th Company of the Washington Artillery (Louisiana) would provide support.
 Ferguson found Pond’s brigade and learned that Pond was very much in command.
 Pond had made a personal reconnaissance of John McClernand’s division, which was posted near Tilghman Branch.
-This absence might have caused Beauregard to think Pond was not in command.
+This absence might have caused Beauregard to think Pond was not in command and thus the reason for Ferguson’s assignment.

 Ferguson informed Pond of Hardee’s orders Pond informed Ferguson that the attack would be foolish.
 He sent him back to inform Hardee, who merely confirmed the order.
 Pond said “Very well, sir.
 I will obey the order, but do so under protest.”
 Ferguson later asserted that he led the attack.
 This is unlikely, but it is very likely he took part in the attack.